rlf-arlut/tmrg/doc/source/implementation.rst

     # should headers of SDC file be added ? [true/false]
     sdc_headers = true

+For place and route to complete correctly after this step, all the ``set_dont_touch`` constraints will have to be removed from the constraints file created by synthesis.

 RTL Compiler / Genus trick & tips
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^